 Modoc Harvest is dedicated to helping all members of our community produce and enjoy as much local food as possible.
 We would love to have you be a part of our team!

-Spencer Smith, Treasurer – Spencer Smith is owner and operator of the Jefferson Center for Holistic Management with his wife, Abbey.
+Spencer Smith, President – Spencer Smith is owner and operator of the Jefferson Center for Holistic Management with his wife, Abbey.
 He is a certified Holistic Management educator with the Savory Institute.
 He travels throughout Northern California and Nevada conducting Holistic Management workshops, courses, events and consultations.
 With a bachelor’s degree in agribusiness from CSU, Chico and experience managing cow-calf and yearling herds in Northern California and Nevada, Spencer brings years of ranch management experience to the business.
 His joy in life is being the dad of Miss Maezy Smith and spending time hunting, hiking and Dutch-oven cooking with his family.

-Briana Schnelle, Director – Briana and her husband, Steffen, relocated to Surprise Valley from Wisconsin in 2015 and have been slowly growing their garden and hobby farm since.
+Briana Schnelle, Vice-President – Briana and her husband, Steffen, relocated to Surprise Valley from Wisconsin in 2015 and have been slowly growing their garden and hobby farm since.
 As a Partner Biologist with Point Blue Conservation Science and the USDA Natural Resources Conservation Service (NRCS) field office in Alturas, she enjoys working with landowners and livestock producers in Modoc and Washoe Counties to further wildlife conservation through sustainable ranching.
 Her work focuses on greater sage-grouse habitat and restoring sagebrush-steppe ecosystems.
 She is excited about helping to support the working lands that produce healthy, local food to feed our communities.

-Cathy Carlock, Director – Cathy has lived in Cedarville for 29 years raising 2 daughters there.
+Cathy Carlock, Secretary – Cathy has lived in Cedarville for 29 years raising 2 daughters there.
 Both herself and her husband Steve work for the Forest Service where Cathy is responsible for the reforestation programs on the Warner Mountain and Devil’s Garden Ranger Districts.
 Cathy is an organic gardener and has been gardening and preserving food since she was a young girl when it was necessary so you would have food in the winter months.
 “It’s in my blood!”

 STAFF AND VOLUNTEERS

-Kay Antunez de Mayola is the chair of the Heritage Fruit Tree Project.
+Kay Antunez de Mayola is the chair of the Heritage Fruit Project.
 She lives with her husband Erik and grandson Sebastian in Eagleville and tends the large Oz (“O hanging Z”) Garden that produces flowers and vegetables that she sells at the Surprise Valley Saturday Market and through the Surprise Valley Grown Hub.
 Prior to “full time” gardening she worked with thousands of California’s educators as the Project Learning Tree State Coordinator, an environmental education program sponsored by the California Department of Forestry and Fire Protection.